 Find your “can do” attitude

-Commitment is the very thing which separates the rising stars from the average business owners.
+Commitment is the very thing which separates the rising stars from average accounting firms.
 Yes, unforeseen circumstances will arise and attempt to affect your progress.
-Growth minded entrepreneurs, however, see challenges where others see obstacles.
+Growth minded accounting professionals, however, see challenges where others see obstacles.
 Commitment causes something to switch within you.
 Of course, avoiding mistakes is impossible.
-A “can do” attitude, however, removes the resistance.
+A can do attitude, however, removes the resistance.

 Either grow or scale back

-Sue, a bookkeeper, is building a successful one person practice.
-Doing everything herself worked well in the beginning.
-Her growing practice is taking a toll on her.
+Sue, a bookkeeper, is building a successful solo practice.
+Doing everything herself worked well in the early stages.
+Her growing practice eventually started taking a toll on her.
 Basically two options existed, either she could grow or scale back.

 Sacrificing her personal time is not a long term solution.
 Trading her social time and yoga class for work isn’t sustainable.
 Consequently, overwhelm became her constant companion.
 Sue admits being on the verge of burnout.
 Perfectionism kills productivity.